 The short answer is, yes cold calling works and it can help you grow your cleaning company.
 In my opinion, it isn’t always the most scalable strategy.

 To start your cleaning company and get your first ten clients, I highly recommend cold calling.
 This is a great way to get your company off the ground, but it’s not the best way to maintain that growth.
 For example, cold calling is like paid online traffic.
 As great as an SEO strategy is in the first few months of your business, it’s important to transition out of it.
 While you are creating the automatic systems, you can use cold calling or paid traffic to get customers through the door.

 The end goal is to create systems and funnels that bring clients to you, instead of always having to find the clients.
 I talk about these systems extensively in the Clean Profit Method.

-RESOURCE ALERT: Clean Profit Method
+Clean Profit Method